 Responsible enjoyment and exercise of these rights includes respect for the rights of all.
 Infringement upon the rights of others, including the rights to speak and to be heard, or interference with the peaceful and lawful use and enjoyment of University premises, facilities, and programs, violate this principle.
 Though the necessity is rare, the University has long affirmed the President's authority and duty to protect the community and maintain public order where imminent threats to health and safety require it.
-However, any intervention by the President or the President's designee in campus rights of expression and assembly shall be reported in a timely fashion to the community, with an explanation of the bases for the actions taken.
+However, any intervention by the President or the President's designee in campus rights of expression and assembly shall be reported promptly to the Cornell community, including the elected campus governance bodies, with an explanation of the bases for the actions taken and the plan for restoring, as expeditiously as possible, any rights of expression and assembly that may have been restricted.

 The University is committed to protecting academic freedom and to creating a learning, living, and working environment free of discrimination, harassment, and sexual and related misconduct.
-Based on the protections afforded by academic freedom, speech and other expression will not be considered prohibited conduct unless this speech or expression meets the definition of discrimination, harassment, and sexual and related misconduct under Cornell policy and also meets one or both of the following criteria: a reasonable person in the setting would find it to be abusive or humiliating toward a specific person or persons; or it persists despite the reasonable objection of the person or persons targeted by the speech.4
+Based on the protections afforded by academic freedom, speech and other expression in the context of instruction or research will not be considered prohibited conduct unless this speech or expression meets the definition of discrimination or protected-status harassment under Cornell policies and procedures, and also meets one or both of the following criteria: a reasonable person in the setting would find it to be abusive or humiliating toward a specific individual or specific individuals, or it persists despite the reasonable objection of the specific individual or individuals targeted by the speech.4

 The University recognizes that outdoor picketing, marches, rallies, and other demonstrations are traditional and legitimate forms of self-expression and dissent on campus.
-In recognition of their importance to freedom of speech, no university permit is required for such outdoor activities for members of the Cornell community; however, consultation with the university is strongly encouraged to ensure the safety and protection of rights for all those involved.
+In recognition of their importance to freedom of speech, no university permit is required for such outdoor activities for members of the Cornell community; however, consultation with the University is strongly encouraged to ensure the safety and protection of rights for all those involved.